VOCAL MUSIC EDUCATION

 Every year, these Chorale programs provide over 5,000 New York City children with the chance to engage in a diverse array of exciting vocal music activities.

-For 55 years, the Handel's Messiah Sing-In at David Geffen Hall has been New York's most popular Holiday Season annual music event, featuring hundreds of student singers.
+For 58 years, Handel's Messiah Sing-In at David Geffen Hall has been New York's most popular Holiday Season annual music event, featuring hundreds of student singers.

 Free student tickets to Chorale concerts at David Geffen Hall allows more than 1,200 students to attend Chorale performances at Lincoln Center each Season.